nonoesp/Notes-Git/README.md

 ## Git

+`$ git clone /path/to/repository` clones repository to current folder

+`$ git pull origin master` updates local data from repository

 `$ git add --all` add all files to the commit

-`$ git add .` add new and modified files to the commit
+`$ git commit -a -m "Commit message"`commit merged file after conflict is solved

-`$ git add -u` add deleted files to the commit
+`$ git push origin master` push committed date to repository

 ### Ignoring files with .gitignore